The Professional Rubbish Clearance & Waste Collection Specialist

 Paper and cardboard

-Most recycling centres allow cardboard and paper for recycling.
+Most refuse centres allow cardboard and paper for recycling.
 Paper material includes old magazines, office papers, newspapers, envelopes and old letters.

 Cardboard is likely to be used in wrapping boxes, thick sheets, and boxes used to package common household and office items.